envgoinc/ros2_canopen/README.md

 # Not used for current ROS - CAN communication.
 May be used in future if switched to complete CANopen protocol.
 Right now we are using raw can message with CANopen can-id naming only.

+## Navigate to custom_configs/README.md for more instructions of how this repo works

 # ROS2 CANopen

 ## Status